metal-stack/docs/docs/src/overview/isolated-kubernetes.md

     // Is only enforced with NetworkAccessForbidden.
     // The node network is always allowed.
     AllowedNetworks AllowedNetworks `json:"allowedNetworks,omitempty"`
-    // NetworkAccessType defines how the cluster can reach external networks.
-    NetworkAccessType NetworkAccessType `json:"networkAccessType,omitempty"`
 }

 // AllowedNetworks is a list of networks which are allowed to connect when NetworkAccessType is NetworkAccessForbidden.